Improve the Health and Mobility of Your Joints with Joint Mobilization!

 An irritated, swollen, or misaligned joint may occur as a result of an injury, stress, poor posture, repeated movement, or even age-related wear and tear.
-When this happens, the joint can become rigid and painful because it does not move correctly.
+When this happens, the joint can become rigid and painful if it does not move correctly.

 Specific conditions that our multidisciplinary team successfully manage with joint mobilizations include:

 - Ankle sprains